21 Great Day Trips From New York City

 Most visitors head to Sleepy Hollow for the legendary tales of Washington Irving’s short story, ‘The Legend of Sleepy Hollow,’ though there are plenty of other things to do here!

-The old churchyard where the Headless Horseman allegedly rests is a popular stop.
-In the cemetery, you can find the headstones of Catriena Ecker Van Tessel.
-Sound familiar?
-Catriena’s anglicized name was featured in Irving’s tale (Katrina Van Tassel).
 Visitors can also follow the same path as Ichabod Crane from neighboring Tarrytown into Sleepy Hollow.
 There aren’t many landmarks from the Tim Burton film rendition, as it was primarily filmed in the UK.

-The best time to visit is definitely in the weeks leading up to Halloween, particularly on weekends.
+The best time to visit is in the weeks leading up to Halloween, particularly on weekends.
 There are many events taking place throughout town that tie into the story.
 Many of these events sell out fast, so make reservations in advance if possible.

 Day trips from NYC